klepas/ozlockcon.com/sponsors.md

 - have your logo & link featured under the sponsorship page, underneath the Tier 2 sponsors
 - have your logo featured in the opening and closing ceremony slides
+- Optionally have your company banner next to one of the workshop/villages running

 Additionally your organisation will receive 1 complimentary ticket, and a special badge from us to mark your attendance and sponsorship.